Lovemma/dora/examples/chatbot-openai-0905/README.md

-# OpenAI WebSocket Browser Example
+# Chatbot OpenAI WebSocket Example

 This example demonstrates a voice chat system using WebSocket for browser/client communication, with cloud-based AI models (MaaS) instead of local models.